 Trader Joe’s also has a no-questions-asked return policy.
 If you purchase something, try it at home and decide you don’t like it, simply bring whatever you haven’t eaten back to your local store for a full refund.
-Amid the pandemic, it’s been reported that even though store locations are still accepting returns and giving refunds, all returned products are being thrown away (including those that are unopened) as a safety precaution.

 Unlike most supermarkets that use intercoms to summon assistance, Trader Joe’s has a bell system.
-In keeping with its kitschy maritime theme (remember the plastic lobsters?), the grocer uses actual bells located near the checkout area to signal to employees that help is needed.
+In keeping with its kitschy maritime theme (remember the plastic lobsters?), the grocer uses actual ship’s bells located near the checkout area to signal to employees that help is needed.

 While offering customers quality products is a top priority for Trader Joe's, so is giving back to the community.
 The grocer says that it donates 100% of products that go unsold, but remain safe for consumption.
 Each store has a donation coordinator who is responsible for working with local food banks and soup kitchens to arrange daily donations.
 The company even donates non-food items such as fresh flowers and health and beauty products still in good condition.

-Last year, the grocery chain says it donated $384 million worth of products to charities across the country.
+Last year, the grocery chain says it donated $345 million worth of products to charities across the country.